 As someone who enjoys our region for outdoor recreation, I know that these opportunities will go away if we do not work to preserve our natural resources for future generations.

-More than sixty percent of our area’s wells have fecal contamination due to uncontrolled pollution, which is unacceptable.
+Too many of our area’s wells have fecal contamination due to uncontrolled pollution, which is unacceptable.
 In the senate, I will work with and stand up for family farms and anglers to make sure we have clean drinking water and our lakes, streams and waterways are protected.

 Local communities should have a voice in protecting their environmental health and natural resources and I will work to give the power back to our local governments to make those decisions.